jtomori/batch_textures_convert/README.md

 * This tool works on Linux and Windows.
 Feel free to test it under and contribute for OS X version.
     Right now the following output formats are supported:

-    * .rat - Mantra
+    * .rat - Mantra (iconvert)
-    * .tx - Arnold
+    * .tx - Arnold (maketx)
-    * .tx - PRMan
+    * .tx - PRMan (maketx)
-    * .rs - Redshift
+    * .rs - Redshift (redshiftTextureProcessor)
-    * .tiff - Dcraw
+    * .tiff - Dcraw (dcraw)
+    * .exr - OpenImageIO (oiiotool)

     However it is easy to extend / modify this tool so that it suits your needs.
+Note that those are only presets.
+Those tools can handle more formats and can be customized for different cases.
+Check man pages of the tools for more information.

 * To add new output format, simply implement a new class in **scripts/python/batch_convert/converters.py**, which inherits from **GenericCommand()** class.
 Class is very simple, so it should be straightforward to add your custom output formats.